As Missouri considers recreational marijuana, there's a cautionary tale from other states

 -

-U.S. Rep. Jason Smith visits Schoen Farms for farm tour8Over chocolate milk and ice cream sandwiches Friday, 8th District U.S. Rep. Jason Smith listened to dairy farmer John Schoen voice concerns about his farm.
+U.S. Rep. Jason Smith visits Schoen Farms for farm tour10Over chocolate milk and ice cream sandwiches Friday, 8th District U.S. Rep. Jason Smith listened to dairy farmer John Schoen voice concerns about his farm.
 Visiting with agriculture producers is an annual project for the congressman.
 The COVID-19...

 -